-Final time schedules for achieving nitrate water quality objectives in discharges to groundwater could be incorporated in either the revisions to the General WDRs or in third party proposals subject to public comment and approval by the Central Coast Water Board.
-98 We are fully aware of the apparent tension between requiring the establishment of final compliance dates for achieving nitrate water quality objectives and rejecting the General WDRs' use of enforceable limits on nitrogen application and A-R difference.
-This is a function of the fact that our irrigated lands regulatory program is, as thoroughly explained in Order WQ 2018-0002, still evolving and we have not yet identified a metric for nitrate water quality objective compliance that can be used as a regulatory tool.
+Final time schedules for ongoing discharges to cease causing or contributing to exceedances of nitrate water quality objectives in groundwater consistent with the precedential A/R and A-R direction in Order WQ 2018-0002 must be incorporated in either the revisions to the General WDRs or in third party proposals subject to public comment and approval by the Central Coast Water Board.
+103 We are fully aware of the apparent tension between requiring the establishment of final compliance dates for achieving nitrate water quality objectives and rejecting the General WDRs' use of enforceable limits on nitrogen application and A-R difference.
+This is a function of the fact that the science supporting our irrigated lands regulatory program is, as thoroughly explained in Order WQ 2018-0002, still evolving and we have not yet identified a metric that directly correlates to ongoing practices ceasing to cause or contribute to exceedances of nitrate water quality objective in groundwater that can be used as a regulatory tool.
 This is why Order WQ 2018-0002 called for convening another expert panel to evaluate data related to nitrogen application and removal and to propose modifications to our regulatory approach.
-Accordingly, we are aware that all of the regional water boards may have to amend their final compliance schedules in the future as our irrigated lands regulatory programs develop.
+Accordingly, we are aware that all of the regional water boards may have to amend their final compliance schedules in the future as our irrigated lands regulatory programs develop, as expressly contemplated by the Nonpoint Source Policy.
+104